-At $6.25 and $6.50 each, I found the dishes to be priced accurately.
+At $6.50 and $6.75 each, I believe the dishes are priced fairly.
 This was a good way to taste something a little more expensive at a lower price point.

 My favorite item from 2017 came from the French Pavilion (Fleur de Lys) but was not brought back this year.
 I’d definitely recommend that booth though as everything looked tasty last year.